Counting special Lagrangian classes and semistable Mukai vectors for K3 surfaces: Introduction

 where $[L]^{Pd}$ denotes the Poincare dual of the homology class of $L$, and $\gamma.\Omega$ denotes the intersection pairing which is the period integral $\int_L\Omega$.
 In this paper, we focus on K3 surfaces where $n=2$.

-Let $X$ be a K3 surface with a Ricci-flat metric $g$.
-Let $g$ be a Ricci-flat metric on $X$.
-For any positive definite $3$-plane $P \subset H^2(X,\bR)$, there is a $2$-sphere family $(X,J_t)$, $t\in \bS^2$, known as the twistor family, of K3 surfaces that are all compatible with $g$ and their associated K\"ahler forms $\omega_t\in \bS^2(P)$.
-The counting function of interest for special Lagrangian classes in this twistor family formulation is
+{Let $X$ be a K3 surface with a Ricci-flat metric $g$.
+There is a $2$-sphere family $(X,J_t)$, $t\in \bS^2$, known as the twistor family, of K3 surfaces that are all compatible with the metric $g$.
+Their associated K\"ahler forms $\omega_t$, and the real and imaginary parts of their (normalized) nowhere vanishing holomorphic $2$-forms $\Omega_t$, all lie in a positive definite $3$-plane $P \subset H^2(X,\bR)$.} The counting function of interest for special Lagrangian classes in this twistor family $\bS^2(P)$ formulation is

-As pointed out in \cite{FilipK3twistor}, the Riemann surface analogue of the twistor sphere $\bS^2(P)$ is a circle $\bS^1$ around a cylinder, for which rotating along a circle does not change the metric nor the complex structure.
-For a K3 surface, as we vary along the twistor sphere, the complex structure changes.
-The work of \cite{FilipK3twistor} studies the count of special Lagrangian tori in K3 surfaces in this twistor formulation.
+As pointed out in \cite{FilipK3twistor}, the Riemann surface analogue of the twistor sphere is a circle in a cylinder, for which rotating along a circle does not change the metric nor the complex structure.
+The difference for a K3 surface is that the complex structure changes as we vary along the twistor sphere.
+The work of \cite{FilipK3twistor, physicsCount} study the count of special Lagrangian tori in K3 surfaces in this twistor formulation, and \cite{physicsCount} also explains the relevance to physics.
+Very briefly, special Lagrangians in K3 correspond to BPS states via compactifying M-theory on K3, and their count is relevant to understanding the Bekenstein-Hawking entropy of simple black holes via counting microstates \cite{StromingerVafa}.

 Another generalization of geodesics that we can consider are semistable coherent sheaves, which correspond to Lagrangian submanifolds via homological mirror symmetry (HMS).
 The HMS conjecture was first formulated by \cite{Kontsevich} to fully capture the phenomenon of mirror symmetry, which is a nontrivial duality between complex geometry and symplectic geometry, as an equivalence of triangulated categories.
 For a mirror pair of Calabi-Yau manifolds $(X,\omega_X, J_X)$ and $(Y,\omega_Y, J_Y)$, it predicts the following equivalences